darinz/DL/09_Self-Supervised_Learning/03_pretext_tasks.md

 ## 2. Jigsaw Puzzle

 The model is trained to predict the correct arrangement of shuffled image patches.

+> **Explanation:**
+> By shuffling image patches and asking the model to predict the correct order, we force it to learn about spatial relationships and context in images.

 > **Key Insight:** Solving jigsaw puzzles forces the model to learn spatial relationships and context.